How does matched betting work? Good question.

 First things first: you need to sign up to a betting exchange to be able to lay your bets and cancel out the risk you’re taking on when backing a bet at a bookmaker.
 Betting exchanges allow you to bet against other people – and some even offer free bets for new customers, so keep an eye out.
-Then, you’ll need to sign up to your chosen bookmakers: the one which is running the best welcome sign-up bonus.
+Then, you’ll need to sign up to your chosen bookmaker, perhaps the one which is running the best welcome sign-up bonus, but always check if any betting bonus codes are needed to avoid missing out.
 The best matched bet sites Canada gamblers can sign up to include those that offer $20 free bets which require you to deposit a relatively small amount, such as $5 – we’ll be using this in the example below.
 Before you deposit your funds, make sure you double check the terms and conditions to ensure there are no restrictions which would prevent you from withdrawing your money.

 Matched bets are totally legal and is a guaranteed way to turn a profit.
 It’s flexible, so while it’s most popular for 1X2 betting, it can also be used for Asian handicap bets and accumulators too – although your liability for the latter would be a lot higher.
 Just remember to follow the tips given above and make sure you’re careful not to make any mistakes, as this could quickly eat into any profit that you’re able to generate.
 Good luck!

-Starting your matched betting journey can be intimidating at first.
+Starting your no risk matched betting journey can be intimidating at first.
 There is a ridiculous amount of information about it on the web, some of which stems from untrustworthy sources.
-However, despite what this may make you think, matched betting is actually fairly straight forward.
+However, despite what this may make you think, no risk matched betting is actually fairly straight forward.
 Read our matched betting guide to get all the information you need to start playing right away.